ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/windowsshortcuts.md

 - Windows 95 and newer (afaik)
 - Selects the taskbar if you're using a keyboard instead of a mouse to navigate

+### Windows + Tab

+- Windows 10 and 11
+- Opens the virtual desktop window

 ### Windows + V

 - Windows 10 (from a certain update, I think 1909) and 11